birjj/blog/2024-04-18-notes-on-vue/index.md

 Coming from a background as a JavaScript (or more accurately, TypeScript) developer, there are a lot of things in Vue that seem smart, some that seem weird, and some that seem outright wrong.
 These are my notes on transitioning from a long history of React usage to developing in Vue (specifically using the Single File Components flavor, as that seems to be the modern approach).

-## The good: simplicity and power
+## The good: simplicity, DX and built-in power

 ### Native scoped styles

 Vue provides native support for [scoped styling](https://vuejs.org/api/sfc-css-features.html#scoped-css).
 You simply define `<style scoped>` instead of `<style>` in your SFC, and Vue will automatically transform all CSS selectors such that they only target elements rendered by the component.

 In practice, this is done by adding an attribute - let's say `data-v-123456` - to all elements rendered by a component.
 Selectors can then have `[data-v-123456]` added to each entry in them, to make sure they don't affect other elements.
 This is unlike e.g. CSS modules where classes are transformed into unique strings - a common solution for scoped styles in React codebases - in that they don't require manual handling.
-Everything Just Works™️, and is readily transparent when looking at the compiled output:
+Everything Just Works™, and is readily transparent when looking at the compiled output:

 ```css
 /* original CSS */